 Any type of light bulb can be used.
 Not a specific one preferred.

 Manufacturer: To be appraised.

-Other versions: This 1970s dimpled balloon Murano table lamp was made in some varieties.
-The table lamp was also made in striped glass.
+Other versions: This 1970s dimpled balloon table lamp was made in some varieties.
+At least it exists also in striped glass.

-This deflated balloon table lamp is made in the style of the table lamps designed by Muranese glass master Luciano Vistosi (1931-2010).
+This deflated or dimpled balloon table lamp is made in the style of the table lamps designed by glass master Luciano Vistosi (1931-2010) from Murano.
 In the late 1960s he started to create table lamps in biomorphe sculptural forms.
 This lamp has some similarities with the Munega table lamp he designed in 1978.
 This lamp is still in production by Vistosi.